SimonRosengren/WeatherApp-raspberryPi/README.md

 # MyFirstRaspberriApp
-Prints weather information collected from darkskys' api and safes it to mongoDB when clicked.
+Prints weather information collected from darkskys' api and saves it to mongoDB when clicked.